cecomp64/OctoStreamControl/README.md

 1. Make sure you're using the latest version of OctoStreamControl (which uses localhost redirect flow)
 2. In Google Cloud Console, verify your OAuth client is set to **Web application** type
-3. Ensure the redirect URI is configured as: `http://localhost:8181/`
+3. Ensure the redirect URI is configured as: `http://localhost:8181` (no trailing slash!)
 4. If you previously created a "Desktop app" OAuth client, create a new **Web application** client instead

 #### "Invalid redirect URI" or "Redirect URI mismatch" Error